 WAC 222-16-050(1) defines "Class IV-special," which includes timber harvest or road construction, on RIL that have been field verified by the department and have the potential to deliver sediment or debris to a public resource or threaten public safety.
-Section 222-16-050(1)(d)(i) lists the five RILs and directs the reader to Section 16 of the board manual where RILs and their criteria are described in detail.
+Section 222-16-050(1)(d)(i) lists the five RIL categories and directs the reader to Section 16 of the board manual where RILs and their criteria are described in detail.
 The rule protection strategy relies on the ability of forest managers and regulators to recognize and mitigate for unstable slopes within the FPA and approval process.
-If forest practices are planned on potentially unstable slopes, the FPA process includes a SEPA review.
+If forest practices are planned on potentially unstable slopes, the FPA process includes a report written by a qualified expert and SEPA review.